Rafael Marques (footballer, born May 1983): Omiya Ardija

 In August 2009, Rafael Marques was announced at Omiya Ardija.
 He scored regularly for the side during his spell, including a ten-goal mark during the 2011 season; highlights included a brace in a 3–1 away defeat of Kashiwa Reysol on 25 September 2011.

-Botafogo / Henan Jianye
+Botafogo and Henan Jianye

 On 10 July 2012, Rafael Marques signed a three-and-a-half-year contract with Botafogo back in his home country.
 After spending his first six months without scoring, he finished the 2013 Campeonato Brasileiro Série A with ten goals, being the club's top goalscorer.

 On 21 January 2014, Rafael Marques switched teams and countries again, joining Henan Jianye in the Chinese Super League.

 Palmeiras

 On 12 January 2015, Rafael Marques returned to Palmeiras on a one-year loan deal.
 A regular starter, he featured in 32 league matches and scored seven goals during the year.

 On 13 January 2016, Rafael Marques signed a permanent two-year deal with Verdão.
 However, he would spend the campaign as a backup to Róger Guedes and Gabriel Jesus as his side lifted the league trophy after 22 years.

 In March 2017, after the arrival of Miguel Borja, Rafael Marques was being deemed surplus to requirements by manager Eduardo Baptista, being transfer-listed by the club.